ampproject/amphtml/extensions/amp-a4a/amp-a4a-format.md

 Feedback from the community is welcome.
 Please comment here or on the [Intent to Implement](https://github.com/ampproject/amphtml/issues/4264)_.

-A4A (AMP Ads for AMPHTML Pages) is a mechanism for rendering fast, performant ads in AMP pages.
+A4A (AMP for Ads) is a mechanism for rendering fast, performant ads in AMP pages.
 To ensure that A4A ad documents ("A4A creatives") can be rendered quickly and smoothly in the browser and do not degrade user experience, A4A creatives must obey a set of validation